 The Clone Wars is also coming back.
 The popular animated Star Wars series The Clone Wars will be making a comeback on Disney+ as well.
 After its fifth season concluded its run on the Cartoon Network, the series enjoyed a sixth season on Netflix, but it ended it a cliffhanger.
 There haven't been any new episodes since 2014.
 The new season will premiere in Feb.
 2020.

 Disney+ is the new home for your old favorites.
-All the great animated films from the Disney vault will be available on the service at launch.
-Recent classics like Moana and Frozen will also be there — and Frozen II will also live on the platform after its theatrical release in 2019 and home entertainment release in 2020.
-Disney+ will also host a number of the company's live-action films, Disney Channel series, every single Disney Channel Original Movie, and the entire Pixar library.
+All the great animated films from the Disney vault are available on the service.
+Recent classics like Moana and Frozen are there — and Frozen II will also live on the platform after its theatrical release and home entertainment release, the latter of which is in 2020.
+Disney+ also hosts a number of the company's live-action films, Disney Channel series, every single Disney Channel Original Movie, and the entire Pixar library.
 A searchable list of content is available at Disney's D23 site.

-It will also be the exclusive streaming home of all future Disney theatrical releases.
+It is also the exclusive streaming home of all future Disney theatrical releases.
 That means Maleficent: Mistress of Evil, Artemis Fowl, and more films will all land on Disney+ after their theatrical and home entertainment releases.

-The live-action Lady and the Tramp will debut exclusively on the streaming service.
-Disney's live-action/CGI reboot trend continues with a new look for Lady and the Tramp, which will feature the vocal talents of Tessa Thompson and Justin Theroux in the title roles.
-Unlike Cinderella, Maleficent, and Beauty and the Beast before it, though, this Lady and the Tramp film will skip a theatrical bow altogether and head straight for Disney+ on Nov.
-12. Another throwback Disney favorite that's expected to be rebooted for the service is The Sword and the Stone.
+The live-action Lady and the Tramp debuted exclusively on the streaming service.
+Disney's live-action/CGI reboot trend continues with a new look for Lady and the Tramp, which features the vocal talents of Tessa Thompson and Justin Theroux in the title roles.
+Unlike Cinderella, Maleficent, and Beauty and the Beast before it, though, this Lady and the Tramp film skipped a theatrical bow altogether and headed straight for Disney+.
+Another throwback Disney favorite that's expected to be rebooted for the service is The Sword and the Stone.
 (Watch a trailer for Lady and the Tramp)